paypal/paypal-here-sdk-android-distribution/README.md

 PayPalHereSDK.getTransactionManager().beginPayment(myOneDollarFixedPriceInvoice, transactionController);
 ```

-* Creating the empty invice, adding the items to it and beginning payment
+* Creating the empty invoice, adding the items to it and beginning payment
 ```java
 //Create empty invoice
 Invoice myInvoice = DomainFactory.newEmptyInvoice();